asteca/IMF/README.md

 (2013)](https://academic.oup.com/mnras/article/434/4/3236/960889) and used in [Sheikhi et al. (2016)](https://academic.oup.com/mnras/article/457/1/1028/989829).
 It bypasses the need to bin the masses.

-The `masses_type` parameter decides which masses will be used in the analysis: single or binary system masses.
-The analysis requires the user to select first which stars will be processed.
 The `binar_cut` parameter filters stars by their probability of being a binary system.
 After this the range for the slope is given by the `alpha_min, alpha_max` parameters, and the ranges for magnitude and mass by the `mag_min, mag_max` and `mass_min, mass_max` respectively.
 Finally, the number of bootstrap runs is controlled by the `Nruns` parameter.